 Changes in consumer behavior are rapidly spreading into the corporate environment.
 Smartphone ubiquity has given rise to a global, mobile workforce that is used to using their personal mobile devices to conduct business.
-New card trends—such as mobile wallet—can help you make things simpler for these employees while boosting program administrators’ visibility and keeping your company’s data safe.
+Card trends—such as mobile wallet—can help you make things simpler for these employees while boosting program administrators’ visibility and keeping your company’s data safe.

 PUTTING THE BENEFITS IN YOUR HANDS